Primary Principals' Collective Agreement

 • Resolving an Employment Relationship Problem

 • The employee and employer should first make a reasonable effort to discuss the problem and settle it by mutual agreement.
-(If it’s a personal grievance, it must first be raised with the employer within 90 days - Personal Grievances are explained further below).
+(If it’s a personal grievance, it must first be raised with the employer within 90 days (12 months in the case of a personal grievance in respect of sexual harassment) - Personal Grievances are explained further below).

 An employee (or employer) has the right to be represented at any stage.